-Desire amongst students for work experience has never been greater.
-Competition for employment is fierce, especially for those who are about to graduate and looking to enter the world of work.
-It’s absolutely essential for students to continue to arm themselves with the skills, tools and knowledge to increase their employability and undertaking a work experience scheme is increasingly becoming a fast track to securing a place on a graduate scheme.
+Desire amongst students for work experience has never been higher.
+Competition for employment is fierce, especially for final year students looking to enter the world of work.
+It’s essential for students to continue to arm themselves with the skills, tools and knowledge to increase their employability.
+Undertaking a work experience scheme is increasingly becoming a fast track to securing a place on undergraduate work placements.

-Sadly, attending university and achieving that degree alone is no longer enough to secure a role on that all important graduate scheme, and let’s face it, things have been heading this way for a while.
-It’s essential for students to take employability prospects into their own hands by undertaking an undergraduate work experience scheme.
-Whether it’s a placement, internship, vacation or insight scheme the only way, in today’s changing workplace, is to begin bolstering your CV from year one.
+Sadly, attending university and achieving that degree alone is no longer enough to secure a role upon graduation.
+Let’s face it, things have been heading this way for a while.
+It’s essential for students to take employability prospects into their own hands by undertaking an undergraduate work placements scheme.
+In today’s changing workplace, is to begin bolstering your CV from year one.
 Undergraduate work placements, internships, or insight schemes are one of the best ways to achieve this.

-To help you sift through the various options, we’ve compiled a no-nonsense guide below to help you stay one step ahead of the competition…
+To help you, we’ve compiled a no-nonsense guide below to help you stay one step ahead of the competition.

 So, what is an undergraduate work experience scheme?

-An undergraduate work experience scheme involves takingtime out of your university holidays to visit an employer, knock up some experience for your CV and start taking steps to ensure that the combination work experience and time spent earning your degree puts you ahead of the competition.
-You’ll be paid for the time you spend contributing to the business and come out of it with a glowing CV to show for it too.
-There are also a number of different opportunities that students can take up from their first year:
+An undergraduate work experience scheme involves taking time out of your university holidays to visit an employer.
+You can knock up some experience winning you a combination of work experience and degree study that puts you ahead.
+You get paid and come out of it with a glowing mark on your CV to show for it too.
+There are also many different opportunities that students can take up in their first year:

-Terminology: Industrial placement, sandwich year, year in industry, year-long internships
+Terminology: Industrial placement, sandwich year, year in industry, year-long internships, undergraduate work placements

-This is a structured programme where you spend a full academic year working for one company (or sometimes two) as a full time employee before returning to university for your final year.
+An undergraduate work placements scheme is a structured programme where you spend a full academic year working for one company.
+You act and are paid as a full-time employee before returning to university for your final year.

 Terminology: Vac scheme, work experience